PathologyDataScience/HistomicsML2/docs/data-import.rst

 Importing datasets
 ============================

-A data import interface is provided to help users import new datasests into HistomicsML-TA.
-This page demonstrates the data import function using the sample data located in the database container.
-The following steps, the interface is used to import this dataset into this system.

-.. note:: Check that the dataset and boundary data are located in your project directory (See "Creating datasets for HistomicsML" for details).

-1. Import boundary and slide information
+This section demonstrates the data import process using the example data provided with the database container.
+Datasets in HistomicsML are first registered in the database container at the command line.
+Following database registration, datasets can be imported through the HistomicsML user interface.

+1. Register dataset in the database
 ====================================================================
 Import boundary data and slide information to the database docker container